tomaspcosta/temperature-currency-converter/README.md

 # Temperature and Currency Conversion Application

 ## **Overview**
-This is a Python-based application that provides temperature and currency conversion functionalities.
-The application includes a console menu for user interaction, enabling the user to convert temperatures between Celsius, Fahrenheit, and Kelvin, as well as currencies between EUR and several other major currencies.
+This is a Python-based application that provides temperature and currency conversion functionalities through a console menu.
+The application allows for converting temperatures between Celsius, Fahrenheit, and Kelvin, as well as converting currencies from EUR to several major currencies.

 ---